 Like the Western New Year, the Chinese Lunar New Year is one of the most important events in the Asian calendar, if not the most important.
-Each year, its date varies in the Gregorian calendar.
-However, the Lunar New Year is always celebrated between January 21 and February 20, on the second new moon since the winter solstice.
+Each year, its date varies within the Gregorian calendar.
+However, Lunar New Year is always celebrated between January 21 and February 20, on the second new moon since the winter solstice.

 Also known as the Spring Festival, the Chinese New Year was originally an agricultural festival, allowing peasants to observe the rhythm of the seasons and see the arrival of the long-awaited spring.